Sorry, you need to enable JavaScript to visit this website.

 Final Orders (September 2017 through January 2019)

-If you cannot find the information you are looking for here or elsewhere on DC.gov, you can submit a FOIA request online through the D.C.
+If you are not a party or a party's representative, please submit a FOIA request for documents from OAH case files.
+You can submit a FOIA request online through the D.C.
 FOIA Public Access Portal.
 Requests may also be submitted by mail, fax, or email ([email protected]).
+The outside of the envelope or the subject line of the fax or email must state: "Freedom of Information Act Request" or "FOIA Request."
 However, please note that FOIA requests submitted online will be easier to track and process.

 To understand the process before making a request, please visit the D.C.
 Government FOIA page.